 Thank you for considering adopting one of our rescued dogs!
 We always have lots of Labs looking for new homes and the list is always changing.
 IF YOU WANT TO ADOPT A LABRADOR FROM MILE HIGH LABRADOR RETRIEVER MISSION, WE MUST HAVE A COMPLETED ADOPTION APPLICATION FROM YOU.
 Lots of our dogs get adopted before they even get to be posted on our website because we have a previously approved applicant who is interested.
 Only approved applicants can meet our dogs since they are all living in foster families.
 We do not have a facility where we board our dogs since we want them to be part of a family where they can learn manners and where we can evaluate their personalities and behaviors.

 Our adoption donations are as follows and include spay/neuter, vaccinations, microchipping, and any necessary vetting.
 This usually does not cover the cost of care we have provided for each dog while they are in foster care.
-Puppies to 1 year - $350, 1-6 years - $300, 7-10 years - $250, and 11+ years - $100.
-Purebreds are $400 regardless of age.
+Puppies to 1 year - $425, 1-6 years - $375, 7-10 years - $325, and 11+ years - $175.
+Purebreds are $475 regardless of age.
 A check payable to MHLRM is required at the time of adoption.
-An additional deposit amount of $100 is also required for those dogs not yet spay/neutered at time of adoption - please know MHLRM will pay for the cost of these services at a MHLRM vet ONLY if the provided outline on how to spay/neuter your dog is followed by the required date on your adoption packet.
+MHLRM will pay for the cost of spay/neuters at a MHLRM vet ONLY if the provided outline on how to spay/neuter your dog is followed by the required date on your adoption packet.
 Altering the dog within the deadline is required and the adoption can be void if not done.

 Fill out the ADOPTION APPLICATION inclusive of your Virtual Home Visit.

-A volunteer will be in contact for an interview as soon as possible once your virtual home visit and all your references are checked.
+A volunteer will be in contact for an interview as soon as possible once your Completed Adoption Application is submitted and all your references are checked.

 An email notification will then be sent to you from firstname.lastname@example.org with the results of your application (i.e.: approved/denied).